k3jph/k3jph.github.io/coat-of-arms.md

 renderings are by [Quentin Peacock](https://www.digitalheraldry.com/), a professional digital heraldic artist and Craft Member of the Society of Heraldic Arts whose work also includes the Fairbairn-style crest shown above.
+The seal is a later personal design and is not part of Letters Patent G0102.

 <span id="badge" class="coat-of-arms-fragment-target" aria-hidden="true"></span>